dtankdempsey2/Providra/docs/README.md

 For a stable Syncler release such as `2.0.1.3.2 (v24421302)`, use **unconfigured Stremio addon manifests** whenever possible.

 A configured addon will often return direct hosting links instead of magnet links.
-Many direct-stream services return the playable file through an HTTP `302` redirect.
-During testing, the stable Syncler player did not reliably follow these redirects and displayed:
+Many of these addon services will return the playable file through an HTTP `302` redirect.
+During testing, the stable Syncler player did not follow these redirects and displayed:

 ```text
 Source error — Response code: 302
 ```

-For the most reliable stable-version experience, use addon configurations that return magnet links.
+When using the stable Syncler release instead of the beta version, use unconfigured addons, meaning you have not entered your debrid API key, so that they return only magnet links.

 ### Syncler Beta or higher

 For `Syncler beta 2.1.1.7 (v302010107)` or higher, direct streams have worked correctly during testing.
-These versions appear to follow the redirects commonly used by debrid and hosting services.
+These versions appear to follow the redirects commonly used by configured Stremio addons.

-Configured Stremio addons are fine on these versions.
-They may return magnets, direct debrid links, direct hosting links, or a mixture of source types.
+Configured Stremio addons work correctly with Syncler beta versions.
+They may return magnet links, direct debrid links, direct hosting links, or a mixture of source types.

 ---